Metamorfosisdev/RMI-Client-GUI/README.md

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.

+#RMI Server
+You can found the RMI Server at https://github.com/Metamorfosisdev/RMI-SERVER
 ## Folder Structure

 The workspace contains two folders by default, where: